JustJordanT/pizza-byte/README.md

 - Uses AWS Aurora DB to store customer accounts and order records.

 ### Logging
 - Sends logs to AWS DocumentDB for monitoring and analytics.
+Logging is a crucial aspect of any application for monitoring its behavior, debugging issues, and understanding usage patterns.
+In our Pizza API project, we're using AWS DocumentDB to store logs, which is a fully managed, MongoDB-compatible database service.

 ### Notification System
 - Utilizes AWS SQS (Simple Queue Service) to queue messages when a pizza order has been initiated.